 July.
-Professor Jonathan A. Parker and co-authors' paper A Dynamic Theory of Lending Standards has appeared in the NBER WP series.
+Professor Jonathan A. Parker and co-authors' paper A Dynamic Theory of Lending Standards appeared in the NBER WP series.
 Read the ungated version of the paper and the data appendix that surveys the credit bureaus in the world.

 Apr 22.
 I helped write a blog post on how credit card companies target less-educated consumers with more complicated offers.